chatwoot/chatwoot-mobile-app/README.md

 ## Features

-- Log your Chatwoot account
+- Do not miss out on the new customers
-- See all conversations
+- Follow up on customer conversations on go
-- Chat screen
+- Receive realtime notifications about system activities
-- Filter conversations
+- Communicate with other team members via private notes
-- Settings
+- Assign statuses to your conversations
-- ... and more to come!
+  ... and more to come!

 <p float="left">
   <img src=".github/login.png" alt="screenshot-1" width="250">